 The Northwest Arkansas Council works with partners to produce comprehensive reports to provide insight into what's happening in the region and how it's changing.

-The latest report, called Northwest Arkansas Healthcare: Assessment, Economic Impact and Vision for the Future, was made public in January 2019.
-It focuses on Northwest Arkansas’ healthcare sector, a $2.7 billion portion of the region’s economy.
+The latest example of a “dig deep” report was called Northwest Arkansas Healthcare: Assessment, Economic Impact and Vision for the Future.
+It was made public in January 2019, focusing on Northwest Arkansas’ healthcare sector, a $2.7 billion portion of the region’s economy.

 Researchers determined that collaboration to advance the healthcare sector could transition Northwest Arkansas into a “healthcare destination,” add thousands of jobs over 20 years and increase the number of cardiologists, neurologists and endocrinologists who live and work in the region.

 Compared to peer regions used by the Northwest Arkansas Council to measure the region’s success against top regions across the U.S., the Northwest Arkansas portion of the economy is small.
 About 7 percent of jobs in Northwest Arkansas are healthcare-related while the percentage is significantly higher in peer regions that have taken intentional steps to growth their healthcare economy.

 The State of the Northwest Arkansas Region Report, first published in 2011 and commissioned by the Council, compares Northwest Arkansas with peer regions across the U.S. Those peers include outstanding places such as Austin, Texas; Madison, Wisconsin; Des Moines, Iowa; Raleigh, North Carolina; and Durham-Chapel Hill, North Carolina.